herber/nation/readme.md

 ## Features

  - __Functional__: Nation enforces functional programming.
- - __Minimal__: Nation is a fully functional state management lib weighing about 500kb.
+ - __Minimal__: Nation is a fully functional state management lib weighing less than 500 byte.
  - __Easy__: Nation's API is as minimal as possible.
  - __Immutable__: State can only be set in actions or using `setState`.
  - __Reactive__: The update event is emitted on every state change.